Albinism is a rare group of genetic disorders that cause the

 Oculocutaneous Albinism (OCA)

-OCA1 is caused by a defect in the tyrosinase enzyme.
-There are two subtypes of OCA1.
+OCA1 is due to a defect in the tyrosinase enzyme.
+There are two

 Ocular Albinism (OA)